Judge clouts 22nd homer, propels Yankees past Angels 5-3

+He struck out twice early, and he airmailed a throw to the plate that allowed a run to score during the Angels' tying rally.

+With one majestic swing in the eighth inning, the rookie made a happy memory for Patty and Wayne Judge — along with the other thousands of roaring Yankees fans in the Orange County stands.

-Aaron Judge hit a tiebreaking two-run homer in the eighth inning to lead the New York Yankees to their sixth consecutive victory, 5-3 over the Los Angeles Angels on Monday night.
+Judge hit a tiebreaking two-run homer in the eighth to lead New York to its sixth consecutive victory, 5-3 over Los Angeles on Monday night.

-One day after hitting a 495-foot homer in the Bronx, Judge hit a majestic 438-foot shot on the opposite coast for his fourth homer in three games and the 22nd of his spectacular rookie season.
+One day after hitting a 495-foot homer in the Bronx, Judge hit an emphatic 438-foot shot on the opposite coast for his fourth homer in three games and the 22nd of his belief-defying season.
+Judge's parents made the trip down from central California to watch their son's latest feat in the opener of the Yankees' seven-game Golden State road trip.

-The California native hit his first homer in his home state after Angels manager Mike Scioscia curiously allowed closer Bud Norris to pitch to the AL homers leader with first base open.

-Before the game, Judge said his parents would be in the Anaheim stands to watch their son's latest feat in the opener of the AL East leaders' seven-game California road trip.
+"Yeah, didn't start off too well, with two K's, but that's baseball," Judge said with a grin.
+"You never know what's going to happen."

+The Fresno State product's first big league homer in California thrilled a road crowd that was loaded with supporters of the AL East leaders.
+They rained down repeated chants of "M-V-P!" on the rookie leading their team's revival after just one playoff appearance in the past four years.

 Didi Gregorius went 4 for 4 with a walk and drove in two runs for the Yankees, while Chase Headley added an RBI single.